svenssonjoel/lispBM/README.md

 13. (DONE) Add NRF52 example repl to repository
 14. (DONE) Update all example REPLs after adding quasiquotation
 15. Test all example REPLs after addition of quasiquotation
 16. Implement some looping structure for speed or just ease of use.
 17. Be much more stringent on checking of error conditions etc.
 18. The parser allocates heap memory, but there is no interfacing with the GC there.
+19. The parser uses a lot of stack memory, fix by making tail recursive and accumulating lists onto heap directly.
+20. Images (heap + symbol memory).
+21. Rename files with names that may conflict with common stuff (memory.h, memory.c).

 ## Compile for linux (Requires 32bit libraries.
 May need something like "multilib" on a 64bit linux)
 1. Build the library: `make`